nageshpk/Bots/README.md

 # Bots
-A register and login bots.
+A register and login bots were created using Selenium and Chromedriver.